NoriSte/frontend-testing-on-steroids-v2/README.md

 There is not an orchestrating Bash script and an orchestrated browser, the tests work directly in the browser.

 Topics:

 - everything works in the browser: you do not need to go back and forth from the Bash to the browser
 - everything is logged inside the browser' console: you do not need to aggregate logs anymore
 - easier command understanding: less tools means more trivial understanding and debugging

 Examples:

 - logging from the test
 - logging from the app
 - accessing document.window' properties from the test
 - rich assertion results are logged too

+#### 3 - Everything is async in UI testing

+Everything is asynchronous by definition in browserland

+Topics:

+- there are not sync/async differences, everything is async by definition
+- automatic waiting

+Example:

+- retrieving and interacting with an element
+- asserting about an element visibility

 ---

 ---

 ---

 [![Build Status](https://travis-ci.com/NoriSte/frontend-testing-on-steroids.svg?branch=master)](https://travis-ci.com/NoriSte/frontend-testing-on-steroids)